 9 Best Engineering Internships for High School Students

-Pursuing internships within STEM fields, particularly in disciplines like engineering, can significantly bolster one’s college applications and set a solid foundation for future academic and professional endeavors.
-These engineering internships for high school students offer a hands-on, practical extension of classroom learning, providing invaluable real-world experience that showcases a student’s dedication, initiative, and passion for their chosen field.
+Pursuing internships in STEM fields, particularly in disciplines like engineering, can bolster your college applications and create a solid foundation for future academic and professional endeavors.
+These engineering internships for high school students offer a practical extension of classroom learning, and they can showcase your dedication and interest in the field to college admissions officers.

-STEM internships for high school students, especially in engineering, go beyond theoretical knowledge, allowing students to apply classroom concepts to real-world projects.
-This practical exposure cultivates problem-solving skills, critical thinking, and familiarity with cutting-edge technologies — attributes highly valued in the field.
-In this article, we’ve curated a list of 9 of the best engineering internship opportunities for high school students in the US that are open for applications in 2024 and 2025 - not only are these internship programs highly competitive and rigorous, but also make for a prestigious addition to your college application.
+STEM internships for high school students, especially in engineering, go beyond theoretical knowledge, allowing you to apply classroom concepts to projects.
+This practical exposure cultivates problem-solving skills, critical thinking, and familiarity with advanced technologies .
+In this article, we’ve curated a list of 9 of the best engineering internship opportunities for high school students in the US that are open for applications.
+Not only are these internship programs highly competitive and rigorous, but they also make for a prestigious addition to your college application.

-The AFRL Scholars Program extends paid internships to university students pursuing STEM degrees at the high school and college levels.
-Internships take place at various times throughout the year in specific locations across the U.S. Upon selection, you’ll be mentored by experienced full-time AFRL scientists and engineers, immersing yourself in AFRL laboratories and actively participating in cutting-edge research and technology projects.
+The AFRL Scholars Program extends paid internships to high school students.
+Internships take place at various times throughout the year in specific locations across the U.S. Upon selection, you’ll be mentored by full-time AFRL scientists and engineers.
+You will work in AFRL laboratories on cutting-edge research and technology projects.
+You can see the list of mentors here.
+The AFRL program focuses on diverse topics such as aerospace/mechanical design and intricate electromagnetic structures.
+To learn more about this program, check out our complete guide here.

 Location: Varies based on the program

-Eligibility: High School students (Over 16 years old) who are U.S. Citizens can apply.
-Must have a minimum of a 3.0 GPA and be available full-time (40 hours a week) to work in their physical offices over the summer.
+Eligibility: High school students (over 16 years old) who are U.S. citizens and have a minimum of a 3.0 GPA

-Cost/Stipend: No application cost.
-A stipend is provided, based on academic level and session length.
+Cost/Stipend: There is no application fee.
+A stipend is provided based on academic level and session length.

 Location: These internships are offered across NASA facilities.
 Students may select roles based on the cities they are in.

-Application deadline: February 2, 2024 (Summer Internships).
-The office also offers internships in the fall and spring, deadlines for which are different.
+Application deadline: February 2 (Summer Internships).
+The office also offers internships in the fall and spring, with different deadlines.
 Check for updates!

 Eligibility: Internships are available for full-time high school students who meet a minimum 3.0 GPA requirement and are US citizens.